 All the fishing waters are available to anglers when accompanied by our R.E.F.F.I.S. accredited guide.

 However, if you would like to fish without the assistance of our guide, four of the Bankberg Troutfishers Club still waters are available to day visitors in the area.
-In this case, rod fee of R 150 per rod per day is payable to the Club at the Angler & Antelope, in Somerset East.
+In this case, a rod fee of R 200 per rod per day is payable to the Club at the Wild Fly Fishing in the Karoo Fly Shop, in Somerset East.